fuhengwu2021/distributedai/chapter7-sglang-and-advanced-inference-architectures/chapter7.md

 ## Multi-Node SGLang Deployment

 SGLang supports multi-node deployment using tensor parallelism (TP) and expert parallelism (EP) for large models, similar to vLLM.
-For smaller models, router-based architecture with replicated workers provides an alternative approach.
+For smaller models, router-based architecture with replicated workers provides an alternative approach. **The key difference: while vLLM primarily uses model parallelism (TP/PP) for all multi-node scenarios, SGLang offers router-based request routing as the default approach for smaller models**, avoiding the communication overhead of model parallelism and achieving better latency for high-QPS workloads.

 ### Multi-Node Architecture with Tensor Parallelism